-Figure 2-2 is a last look at our slice of the universe in conceptual and literal terms.
+Figure 2-14 is a last look at our slice of the universe in conceptual and literal terms.
 Further abstractions will be symbolic and mathematical representations.

-Figure 2-2: A Final Look at the Project World and Its Fundamental Schema
+Figure 2-14: A Final Look at the Project World and Its Fundamental Schema

 We now have the tools with which to define a Geospatial Information Community.
-But first let us complete the process of abstracting to OpenGIS features and feature collections.
+But first let us complete the process of abstracting to features and feature collections.

 2.8.
-The OpenGIS Point World
+The Point World

-Each Project World has a project-wide coordinate system.
-With the coordinate system, we are able to interface to the next level of abstraction: the OpenGIS Point World.
-The OpenGIS Point World is perhaps best imagined as Cartesian space populated with a finite collection of special points.
-Starting from any corner of any feature in the Project World, we assume a method named survey that abstracts the coordinates of the corner to arrive at a special point in the OpenGIS Point World.
-Conversely, for each special point in the OpenGIS Point World we assume a method named locate that locates that point as a corner of a feature in the Project World.
-Of course, the survey and locate methods work for points other than the feature corners, but to recognize these additional points, one must enlarge the schema and allow new phenomena to be recognized.
+Each Project World has a project-wide coordinate reference system.
+With the coordinate reference system, we are able to interface to the next level of abstraction: the Point World.
+The Point World is perhaps best imagined as Cartesian space populated with a finite collection of special points.
+Starting from any coordinate of any feature in the Project World, we assume a method named survey that abstracts the coordinates of the corner to arrive at a special point in the Point World.
+Conversely, for each special point in the Point World we assume a method named locate that locates that point as a coordinate of a feature in the Project World.
+Of course, the survey and locate methods work for points other than the feature coordinates, but to recognize these additional points, one must enlarge the schema and allow new phenomena to be recognized.

-Figure 2-1: The OpenGIS Point World
+Figure 2-15: Point World

-Figure 2-1 represents the situation.
-There are three OpenGIS Point Worlds represented: one each for cartography, cadastre, and pavement management.
-Each OpenGIS Point World consists of a coordinate system together with a finite set of points (which are at the corners of geometries representing features of interest to those three specialties.)
+Figure 2-15 represents the situation.
+There are three Point Worlds represented: one each for cartography, cadastre, and pavement management.
+Each Point World consists of a coordinate reference system together with a finite set of points (which are at the coordinates of geometries representing features of interest to those three specialties.)

-Figure 2-2: The Abstraction of OpenGIS Points from the Project World
+Figure 2-16: The Abstraction of Points from the Project World

-Using the notation of [Cook94], the situation is represented in Figure 2-2, where an attribute of an association is shown attached to the association line with an oval.
-The association of a corner in the Project World to a coordinate pair (or n-tuple) in the OpenGIS Point World has an attribute called the Spatial Reference System.
+Using the notation of [Cook94], the situation is represented in Figure 2-16, where an attribute of an association is shown attached to the association line with an oval.
+The association of a coordinate in the Project World to a coordinate pair (or n-tuple) in the Point World has an attribute called the Coordinate Reference System.
 Perhaps more properly, there is an association type that specifies the structure of the association with additional information, including the horizontal and vertical datums.
 (A horizontal datum, in this setting, may be taken to be an unambiguous assignment of longitude and latitude values to real world locations in a manner that agrees with observations of lengths and angles.
 A vertical datum similarly assigns elevations to locations.)

 2.9.
-The OpenGIS Geometry World
+The Geometry World

-The careful reader noticed that Figure 2-1 contained more than isolated points and coordinate axes.
-There are also dotted lines that carry the "memory" of how the points are assigned to specific corners of more complex geometry, and combine to recover the geometry components from which the features are to be modeled.
-The dotted lines did not actually belong in Figure 2-1, because they are not a part of the OpenGIS Point World.
+The careful reader noticed that Figure 2-15 contained more than isolated points and coordinate axes.
+There are also dotted lines that carry the "memory" of how the points are assigned to specific coordinates of more complex geometry, and combine to recover the geometry components from which the features are to be modeled.
+The dotted lines did not actually belong in Figure 2-15, because they are not a part of the Point World.